dani-beltran/simple-css-animations/README.md

 A lightweight collection of simple, performant CSS animations for modern web applications.
 This library provides a comprehensive set of keyframe animations using modern CSS properties like `translate`, `scale`, and `rotate` for optimal performance.

+Built with SCSS and compiled to a single, optimized CSS file for easy integration.

 ## Installation

 ```bash